rei/rei-cedar-docs/docs/components/radio/README.md

 ---
 {
-  "title": "Radio",
+  "title": "Radio Buttons",
   "layout": "LayoutComponent",
-  "summary": "Permits user to select only one option from a list of two or more.", "title_metadata": "Radio, cdrRadio",
+  "summary": "Permits user to select only one option from a list of two or more", "title_metadata": "Radios, CdrRadio",
+  "see_also": [
+      {
+      "text": 'See Also'
+    },
+    {
+      "text": 'Checkboxes',
+      "href": '../checkboxes/'
+    }
+  ],
   "case": [
     {
       "type": "do",